pretix/pretix-docs/docs/tutorial/testing.md

 We are going to click the :btn-icon:fontawesome-regular-eye:Go to shop: button in the bar at the top.

 This takes us to the shop which should currently have a red bar at the top stating that it is only visible to us and our team, and a yellow box warning that it is in test mode.
-We will now place an order for a standard ticket and a discount ticket, follow the instructions on the screen and enter an email address that we have access to when prompted.
+We will now place an order for a standard ticket and a discount ticket, follow the instructions on the screen, and enter an email address that we have access to when prompted.
 During checkout, we will choose credit card as the payment method, which should currently display a note stating that the Stripe plugin is operating in test mode.
 We will use the credit card data for one of the test cards [listed by Stripe](https://docs.stripe.com/testing#cards) to issue a fake payment for our order.